 · Breastfeed within an hour of delivery to make it the first experience the newborn has of feeding.

 · Breastfeed your newborn 8–12 times daily for at least 20–30 minutes for the first several days.
 I have encountered mothers who breastfeed their newborn for 5–10 minutes and think it is a sufficient feeding.
 Nothing could be further from the truth.
-Let newborn breastfeed for as long as s/he wants but make sure it is at least 20 – 30 minutes for each feeding.
+Let the newborn breastfeed for as long as they want, but make sure it is at least 20 – 30 minutes for each feeding.

 · Know your newborn’s daily weight during your hospital stay.
 Weight loss > 7% of birth weight signifies breastfeeding problems and requires prompt evaluation according to AAP guidelines.

 · Have a newborn follow-up appointment within 1–2 days of hospital discharge.
-The AAP recommends that all exclusively breastfed newborns be evaluated by a paediatrician at 3–5 days of age to examine for adequate fluid intake, any evidence of jaundice or dehydration, to identify any breastfeeding problems and to provide additional support and/or resources to parents as needed.
+The AAP recommends that all exclusively breastfed newborns be evaluated by a pediatrician at 3–5 days of age to examine for adequate fluid intake, any evidence of jaundice or dehydration, to identify any breastfeeding problems, and to provide additional support and/or resources to parents as needed.

 1. Pelleboer, R., Bontemps, S., Verkerk, P., Van Dommelen, P., Pereira, R., & Van Wouwe, J. (2009).
 A nationwide study on hospital admissions due to dehydration in exclusively breastfed infants in the Netherlands: Its incidence, clinical characteristics, treatment and outcome.
 Acta Paediatrica, 98, 107.